Big Tech Guide for State Lawmakers: Adopt a “Right to Repair” Law for Consumer Electronics

 This exclusivity drives up costs for consumers, who spend hundreds of dollars per year to repair devices – or simply purchase new ones because repair is so difficult – than they would if repair services were more widely available.
 According to an investigation by the Federal Trade Commission, it’s clear that corporate repair restrictions “steered consumers into manufacturers’ repair networks or to replace products before the end of their useful lives.”
 Repair restrictions also drive down local employment and increase e-waste, according to various studies.

 State legislators in more than half of U.S. states have introduced bills giving consumers the right to repair various products, including digital electronics, which would force manufacturers to share diagnostic designs and information and sell parts to independent repair shops.
-A 2012 right-to-repair bill aimed at the auto industry in Massachusetts successfully set national standards for the industry.
+In 2022, New York State passed the first right-to-repair consumer electronics law in the nation.

 Big Tech corporations such as Apple, Microsoft, and Google lobby heavily against state and federal efforts to implement right-to-repair legislation.
 They claim that laws giving consumers more repair options will result in harms to privacy and expose consumers to unscrupulous repair facilities.
 However, the FTC found in its investigation that “there is scant evidence to support manufacturers’ justifications for repair restrictions.”